thomasmatlock/JavaScript-Understanding-the-Weird-Parts/notes.md

     2.16, the scope chain
         - variables inside functions that are not declared inside functions, will look to their outer environment for that variable. simple.
         - also variables declared within its own execution context/scope, will not persist to their outside environment unless that function returns it to the outer environment
-        - also it doesnt limit itself to its nearest parent outer environment, it will keep moving up all the way to the global environment to discover the variable. this is the scope chain, looking through greater and greater scopes for a variable value if its defined within its own execution context
+        - also it doesn't limit itself to its nearest parent outer environment, it will keep moving up all the way to the global environment to discover the variable. this is the scope chain, looking through greater and greater scopes for a variable value if its defined within its own execution context
         - really easy way to figure out the scope chain:
             - just look at it lexically, what code sits inside of what. pretty easy 2.17, scope, es6, and let